 - 8. Click Compute (DO NOT select Index map toggle) - 9.
-We will use a Uniform index map to compare the ErosionDeposition map.
-To create a uniform index map, enter 1 in the expression field and type Uniform in the Result field.
+Use a Uniform index map to compare the ErosionDeposition map.
+Create a uniform index map, enter 1 in the expression field and type Uniform in the Result field.
 Toggle Index map option ON.
 Then click Compute.
 See the following figure.

 - 10. Click Done to close the data calculator. - 11.
-You should have seen a new continuous map and an index map under 2D grid data. - 12.
-You will now use zonal classification tool.
+A new continuous map should have appeared and an index map under 2D grid data. - 12.
+Now use zonal classification tool.
 In 2D grid module, select Data/Dataset zonal classification... - 13.
 Select ErosionDeposition as Dataset 1, toggle Compare to additional dataset ON, and select Uniform as Dataset 2. - 14.
 Change the number of divisions for dataset 1 to be 3 and for dataset 2 to be 2. - 15.
 Enter the ranges as shown in the following figure: